phac-nml/irida/CONTRIBUTING.md

 Contributing to IRIDA
 =====================

 Thank you for your interest in contributing to the Integrated Rapid Infectious Disease Analysis (IRIDA) project.
-IRIDA is primarily developed as by the IRIDA consortium, but the development team is happy to accept contributions from the community.
+IRIDA is primarily developed by the IRIDA consortium, but the development team is happy to accept contributions from the community.
 If you have changes or additions you would like to suggest we would love to talk about it!

 Contacting the IRIDA Team
 -------------------------
 * Ask usage questions on __ADD FORUM LINK HERE__
+* Email the IRIDA developers at IRIDA-mail@sfu.ca
 * Report bugs, suggest features, or contribute code at on [GitHub](http://github.com/phac-nml/irida)
 * Chat with the developers on [Gitter](https://gitter.im/irida-project/)